jalen253/jalen253/README.md

 - Recent FlatIron Grad in Data Science
 - Open For work
 - 👀 I’m interested in ...All Machine Learning Systems
-- 🌱I’m looking to collaborate on ...
-Pretty much anything Python related
+- 🌱I’m looking to collaborate
 - 📫 How to reach me ...jalenacharles@gmail.com

 <!---